jimmykallhagen/Nordix/README.md

 ## Licensing

 Nordix is licensed under [PolyForm Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
-The source code is fully available.
-You are free to use, study, modify, and share Nordix for any personal or non-commercial purpose.
-Commercial use requires a separate license agreement.

-For the reasoning behind this choice, see [WHY-POLYFORM-NONCOMMERCIAL.md](WHY-POLYFORM-NONCOMMERCIAL.md).
+But i have started to change it to GPL v3.

 ---